pymeasure/pymeasure/docs/dev/adding_instruments.rst

         "OUTP?", "OUTP %d",
         """Control the instrument output is enabled (boolean).""", map_values=True,
-        values={True: 1, False: 0},  # the dict values could also be "on" and "off", etc.
+        values={True: 1, False: 0},  # the dict values could also be "on" and "off", etc. depending on the device )
-    )